Common concerns in early pregnancy

 Nausea and vomiting in pregnancy

 Nausea and vomiting in pregnancy or ‘morning sickness’ can occur at any time of the day.
-The cause is unknown although it has been linked to changes in the levels of various hormones during pregnancy.
+The cause is unknown.
+This fact sheet will assist you in coping with nausea and vomiting in pregnancy.

 - Nausea and vomiting in pregnancy